Advocacy | Policy Statements & Testimony | Funding Updates | Take Action

 - Social and behavioral science research contributes substantially to the knowledge that benefits the U.S. taxpayer.
 Without this science, policy-making on major national issues will not be based on evidence and billions of dollars will be wasted.

-- I fully appreciate the difficult funding trade-offs Congress must make each year, especially during times of tight budgets.
-However, cuts to scientific research—including social and behavioral science research—will only exacerbate the nation’s “innovation deficit,” which continues to threaten the U.S.’s standing as the global scientific leader.
+- Cuts to scientific research—such as those proposed in FY 2016 appropriations bills—will only exacerbate the nation’s “innovation deficit,” which continues to the threaten the U.S.’s standing as the global scientific leader.

 - I hope you will visit www.cossa.org to view other examples of federally-supported social and behavioral science research that contribute to issues of national significance, as well as to access fact sheets on the economic impact of this research to our state.